tududes/btt-subnet-dca/README.md

 - When the current price is **below** the EMA: The script will **stake TAO** to the subnet, effectively "buying" at a lower price
 - When the current price is **above** the EMA: The script will **unstake TAO** from the subnet, effectively "selling" at a higher price

-This strategy aims to accumulate more TAO over time by consistently buying low and selling high relative to the moving average.
+This strategy aims to target an Alpha price along the EMA and accumulate more TAO over time by consistently staking low and unstaking high relative to the Subnet moving average.

 ### ⚡ Slippage Auto-Tuning
 The script uses a binary search algorithm to automatically find the optimal trade size that matches your target slippage: